Getting started with REST API Web Services in Rust using Axum, PostgreSQL, Redis, and JWT

 Running tests

-- Building the application using the official Rust image
+Building the API service using the official Rust image

-- Running the full stack: API + PostgreSQL + Redis
+Running the full stack build: API + PostgreSQL + Redis

 GitHub CI configuration